thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 marked critical, except when the subject DN contains an empty sequence.

-If the EUI-64 format is used to identify the subject of an end entity certificate, it MUST be encoded in a subjectAltName of type DNS-ID as a string of the form `HH-HH-HH-HH-HH-HH-HH-HH` where 'H' is one of the symbols '0'-'9' or 'A'-'F'.
+If the EUI-64 format is used to identify the subject of an end entity certificate, it MUST be encoded as a Subject DN using the X520SerialNumber attribute.
+The contents of the field is a string of the form `HH-HH-HH-HH-HH-HH-HH-HH` where 'H' is one of the symbols '0'-'9' or 'A'-'F'.

-Per {{!RFC9525}} Domain names MUST NOT be encoded in the subject commonName.
+Per {{!RFC9525}} domain names MUST NOT be encoded in the subject commonName.
 Instead they MUST be encoded in a subjectAltName of type DNS-ID.
 Domain names MUST NOT contain wildcard (`*`) characters.
 The subjectAltName MUST NOT contain multiple names.